PeerJ/groupdocs-php/README.md

 * Apache ModRewrite
 * PHP Curl extension
-* composer.phar (http://getcomposer.org/download/ or use included version, this requirement needed only if you want to install PHP SDk from Packagist repository)
+* composer.phar (http://getcomposer.org/download/ or use included version, this requirement needed only if you want to install PHP SDK from Packagist repository)

 ## Installation